IATI/IATI-Upgrades/en/how-we-manage-the-standard/upgrade-process.rst

 	b.
 The final content is submitted to the Governing Board (minor) or Members’ Assembly (major) for approval or resolution.

 3. **Technical consultation**
 	a.
-The technical team and community technical experts translate the agreed content into the syntax of the Standard.
+The IATI Secretariat and community technical experts translate the agreed content into the syntax of the Standard.
 	b.
 Consultations take place on the technical proposals.

 4. **Technical approval**